Jess-Lau/ENGG1340-Project/update/README.md

 ## Hit Points and Interaction with Items and Zombie:
 Hit Points (Health)
 Inventory: The player has an inventory to store collected items, demonstrated using white dots in the game.
-An inventory consisting of one item will show an inventory list as: ■ □ □ □ □ □ □.
+An inventory consisting of 2 item and maximum capacity of 7 items will show an inventory list as: □ □ ■ ■ ■ ■ ■ .

 Picking up an item can increase the Hit Points by 5%, disregarding the initial Hit Points.